-Responsible Alpha's Governance Disclosure Reporting 2-9 Governance structure and composition Responsible Alpha was advised by its General Counsel to leave all decision-making responsibility with its CEO and President, also based on input from independent contractors and named advisors.
-As sole founder of Responsible Alpha and due to the staff structure of the company, the CEO and President, Gabriel Thoumi is the highest governance body in the organization, which will change in 2023 with growth forecast of the company to include its Board of Directors.
-The CEO and President is responsible for overseeing the management of the organization's impacts on the economy, environment, and people.
-2-9 Composition of the highest governance body As of 2023, Responsible Alpha has developed its Board of Directors to further inform corporate governance.
-The Board of Directors came from a pool of globally diverse and talented business leaders.
-The Board of Directors tasks in 2023 are: • Strategy and planning: Providing advice and direction on the development of Responsible Alpha's short-term (three-year) and long-term (10-year) plans. • Governance: Defining board governance structure, composition, structure, and processes and as required, establishing committees to focus on specific areas, such as audit, compensation, and governance, and ensure their effectiveness.
+Responsible Alpha's Governance Disclosure Reporting 2-9 Governance structure and composition Responsible Alpha's Board of Directors is the highest governance body in the organization, a change from 2023 in response to growth of the company.
+Decision-making responsibility is allocated to the Board of Directors and Gabriel Thoumi, CEO and President, but is also based on input from independent contractors and named advisors.
+The Board of Directors as well as the CEO and President are responsible for overseeing the management of the organization's impacts on the economy, environment, and people.
+2-9c Composition of the highest governance body As of 2023, Responsible Alpha has developed its Board of Directors to further inform corporate governance.
+The Board of Directors came from a pool of globally diverse and talented business leaders free from any conflicts of interest.
+The Board has 8 members with 3 members who are women, 5 members who represent diverse communities, one non-executive member, and Responsible Alpha's general counsel is a labor attorney.
+The Board of Directors tasks in 2024 were: • Strategy and planning: Providing advice and direction on the development of Responsible Alpha's short-term (three-year) and long-term (10-year) plans. • Governance: Defining board governance structure, composition, structure, and processes and as required, establishing committees to focus on specific areas, such as audit, compensation, and governance, and ensure their effectiveness.
 The board will also regularly assess its own performance and effectiveness. • Performance Oversight: Monitoring the performance of the organization, including financial performance, operational metrics, and key performance indicators ensuring appropriate systems and processes are in place to measure and evaluate performance and hold management accountable for results.
-Also sign off on organizational sustainability targets. • Risk Management and Compliance: Overseeing the development and operations of Responsible Alpha's risk management framework, ensuring that effective processes are in place to identify, assess, and mitigate risks related to the business model while ensuring compliance with applicable laws, regulations, and ethical standards. • Ethical and Responsible Behavior: Setting the tone for ethical and responsible behavior by Responsible Alpha, its staff, contractors, and related individuals by reviewing and approving the code of ethics and sustainability policies used by Responsible Alpha. • Disclosures and public communication: Oversee and approve Responsible Alpha's Environmental, Social and Governance reporting.
-With these results, launch a sustainability annual statement highlighting the impacts of our operation in people and environment, as well as the zero-tolerance for corruption.
+Also sign off on organizational sustainability targets. • Risk Management and Compliance: Overseeing the development and operations of Responsible Alpha's risk management framework, ensuring that effective processes are in place to identify, assess, and mitigate risks related to the business model while ensuring compliance with applicable laws, regulations, and ethical standards. • Ethical and Responsible Behavior: Setting the tone for ethical and responsible behavior by Responsible Alpha, its staff, contractors, and related individuals by reviewing and approving the code of ethics and sustainability policies used by Responsible Alpha. • Compensation: The board has oversight on firm compensation strategy.